Plan Do Act Check (PDCA) Cycle: Free Template

 Do

 The do step involves doing the work that leads to improvement.
-This may involve changing behaviors or taking action against your metrics.
+This may include changing behaviors or taking action against your metrics.

 Check

-The check step involves evaluating your results after you've completed the plan and do steps.
-This allows you to adjust your plan as necessary and make adjustments as you go along.
+The check step involves evaluating your results after you've completed the plan and done steps.
+This allows you to adjust your plan as necessary and as you go along.

 Act